Friday, April 12, 2024

 Edwards' show was packed with storytelling, self-deprecation and a brief explanation for why he was performing barefoot (he joked that his shoes were confiscated by airport security).
 He displayed a sharp wit and playful interaction with the audience and delivered a spine-tingling bluesy-ballad cover of the Beatles' She Loves You that snuck up on just about everyone in the audience, including me.
 It had folks hootin' (including me) with excitement at song's conclusion.

-He performed a charming, rhythmic, bayou-like romp, Don't Crawfish Me (a song he said a person he met in a bar offered to him); his ballad Sometimes that a front-row spectator had requested.
-With Edwards’ blessing, audience member then transmitted live via cellphone Edwards’ performance of Sometimes to the spectator's wife, Marsha, who was not at the show.
-He gave Sunshine an interesting syncopation makeover.
+He performed a charming, rhythmic, bayou-like romp, Don't Crawfish Me (a song he said a person he met in a bar offered to him), after which a spectator in the front two requested he play the ballad Sometimes.
+With Edwards’ blessing, the audience member then transmitted live via cellphone Edwards’ performance of the song to the spectator's wife, Marsha, who was not at the show.
+And yes, he performed Sunshine, giving it an interesting syncopation makeover.

 After Edwards' final number of the regular set, I witnessed something I'd not seen at a Series show before: an immediate -- and unanimous -- standing ovation with more hoots and hollers.
 Would he come back to offer a clearly appreciative and satisfied audience an encore, and could it possibly top everything else he'd already done this night?
 Yes ... and yes.
 Edwards sung, a cappella, a stirring, spine-tingling (there's that phrase again) environment-awareness song that he dedicated to the recent observance of Earth Week.